-- 45. The high level of air quality is important to maintain.
-Winter temperature inversions can trap automobile emissions and emissions from wood fires and heating devices, potentially creating an unhealthful level of air quality. - SOLID WASTE: These issues are addressed in the Integrated Waste Management Plan.
+47. The high level of air quality is important to maintain.
+Winter temperature inversions can trap automobile emissions and emissions from wood fires and heating devices, potentially creating an unhealthful level of air quality.

+Solid Waste: This issue is addressed in the Integrated Waste Management Plan.